ronadarabi/cse151a-project/README.md

 In the end, the script produces the csv files [RGB_frequencies.csv](data_exploration/RGB_frequencies.csv), [Lab_frequencies.csv](data_exploration/Lab_frequencies.csv), and [image_sizes.csv](data_exploration/image_sizes.csv).

-These csv files were then loaded in the [data_exploration.ipynb notebook](data_exploration/data_exploration.ipynb), in which we use the function `calculate_stats` to descibe the two frequency datasets.
+These csv files were then loaded in the [data_exploration.ipynb notebook](data_exploration/data_exploration.ipynb), in which we use the function `calculate_stats(frequencies)` to descibe the two frequency datasets.

 ```python
 def calculate_stats(frequencies):